 This programme enables civil servants from foreign public administrations to benefit from joint training with INSP civil servant students in initial training (FI), including a 3-month internship that takes place according to the choice they have made between the international and the territorial issues.

 The Long International training course is structured as follows:

-A 1-month training course to prepare for the internship
+A training course to prepare for the internship (1 month)

 1 month in September of year N which includes a refresher course on contemporary France and its challenges, and on the functioning of the French administration,

-A 3-month internship
+A practical internship (3 months)

 From October N to December N in a public body chosen according to the student's professional ambitions (central or decentralized administration, state operator, international body)